-The Purefoods-Hormel Company, Inc.'s (PF-Hormel) revenue for the first quarter of 2014 was lower than last year's level due to the purposive move to reduce 'sales-to-trade' to normalize the high inventory level coming from December of last year.
-As a result, operating income of PF-Hormel's Process Meats business decreased as compared to first quarter of 2013.
+The Purefoods-Hormel Company, Inc.'s (PF-Hormel) Process Meats revenue for the first semester of 2014 was lower than last year due to the purposive move in the first quarter to reduce 'sales-to-trade' to normalize the high inventory level coming from December 2013.
+This, combined with higher raw material prices and operating expenses, resulted in lower operating income as compared to the first semester of 2013.